YouTube Statistics Every Marketer Should Know

 Knowing who uses YouTube helps you target content, adjust tone, and allocate resources effectively.

-83% of US internet users aged 50-64 use YouTube, and even among 65+ the figure is 66% — Pew Research Center.
+83% of US internet users aged 50-64 use YouTube, and even among 65+ the figure is 66% (Pew Research Center).
 If your target audience skews older, YouTube is likely the best social video bet.

 YouTube Search and Discovery Statistics

 YouTube is not just a video platform — it's the world's second-largest search engine.
-These stats demonstrate its role in content discovery.

 YouTube Creator Economy Statistics